Overview

 Runs without a specific entity in scope.
 Available identifiers:

-Used in: Source arrival rates (before any entity exists), Event Hook conditions that don’t involve an entity, scheduled actions, and global state checks.
+Used in: Source arrival rates (before any entity exists), Event Listener conditions and actions (listeners always run no-entity), Resource events, scheduled actions, and global state checks.

 Single-Entity Context